AT-AT/middleman-extensionless-helper/README.md

   (empty)
 ```

-Just build again, then messages are:
+Just build again, then message is:

 ```
 EH:no-target build/foo  <-- This extension says